 Around one-fourth of female infertility is caused by ovulation problems.
 Ovulation disorder may occur when eggs do not mature during the menstrual cycle when they are not released from the ovaries.
 This could be due to ovarian failure or insufficient progestin.
 (5)

 3. Uterine or cervical causes:

 Uterine or cervical causes can impact fertility significantly by interfering with implantation or increasing the likelihood of a miscarriage.
-Uterine problem occurs when benign polyps or tumors (fibroids) are common in the uterus, or when there are uterine abnormalities such as an abnormally shaped uterus and cervical stenosis (narrowing of the cervix).
+The uterine problem occurs when benign polyps or tumors (fibroids) are common in the uterus, or when there are uterine abnormalities such as an abnormally shaped uterus and cervical stenosis (narrowing of the cervix).
+(6)

 4. Primary ovarian insufficiency (early menopause):